-The reasonable adjustment on service providers and some others (not employers) is “anticipatory”.
-They are required to think in advance about what people with different kinds of disabilities might require, rather than waiting for a particular disabled person to present themself.
-But is there also a duty on service providers etc to make ad hoc adjustments in response to the particular needs of a disabled individual?
+The reasonable adjustment on service providers, public bodies and education providers (not employers) is “anticipatory”.
+They are required to consider in advance what people with different kinds of disabilities might require, rather than waiting for a particular disabled person to present themself.
+But is there also a duty on service providers etc to make ad hoc adjustments in response to the particular needs of a disabled individual, where reasonable in the circumstances?
 Common sense would say yes there is, as does the Code of Practice and guidance.

-Cases and also guidance say the reasonable adjustment duty on service providers etc (but not employers) is “anticipatory”, owed to disabled people generally.
-Therefore service providers, public bodies, universities etc need to think in advance about what people with different kinds of disabilities might require, and made reasonable adjustments for them.
+Cases and guidance say the reasonable adjustment duty on service providers etc (but not employers) is “anticipatory”, owed to disabled people generally.
+Therefore service providers, public bodies, universities, schools etc need to think in advance about what people with different kinds of disabilities might require, and make reasonable adjustments for them.
 The duty does not arise only when a particular person presents themself.
 This may make it reasonable to do more than would be feasible on an ad hoc basis when a disabled individual presents themself:

-Example: It seems that the obligations of a service provider putting in place a voice recognition telephone system are not limited to making adjustments when someone who stammers presents themself.
-It should consider accessibility for people with speech impairments when setting up the system.
+Example: It seems that Equality Act (EqA) obligations of a service provider putting in place a voice recognition telephone system are not limited to making adjustments when someone who stammers presents themself.
+The service provider should consider accessibility for people with speech impairments when setting up the system, and periodically review whether the system meets their needs.

 - Common sense would say yes, so far as they are reasonable.

-- The Code of Practice and EHRC Technical Guidance (below) also seem to say yes.
+- The Services Code of Practice and EHRC Technical Guidance (below) also seem to say yes.
 Eg para 7.26 of the Services Code below gives the example of finding a better seat for someone with severe back pain.
-Also examples in the FHE Technical Guidance below stress that different people with the same kind of disability may have different needs which should be met.
+Also examples in the Technical Guidance for further and higher education, below say a university should consider an adjustment that could not reasonably have been anticipated, and stress that different people with the same kind of disability may have different needs which should be met.

-- The UN Convention on the Rights of Persons with Disabilities (below) seems to require reasonable adjustments in response to indvidual needs.
+- Decisions of the European Court of Human Rights (below) in Strasbourg have talked of the importance of assessing the particular individual’s needs for reasonable adjustments, and the UN Convention on the Rights of Persons with Disabilities (below) seems to require reasonable adjustments in response to individual needs.

-The wording of the Equality Act (below) seems to me consistent with service providers etc having an ad hoc duty, at least if the particular claimant is not so unusual that people with that kind of disability (as a group) are not at a disadvantage: Reasonable adjustments by service providers>No need for all people who stammer etc to be disadvantaged.
+The wording of the Equality Act (below) seems to me consistent with service providers etc having an ad hoc duty, at least if the particular claimant is not so unusual that people with that kind of disability (as a group) are not at a disadvantage (above Group disadvantage).

 The issue will hopefully be clarified in future cases.